Physiotherapist or Chiropractor?

-Many people go to Chiropractors because they suspect a back issue – after all they are the people who ‘fix’ backs aren’t they?
+Chiropractors however are clear in their message – they are the people who ‘fix’ backs aren’t they?
 But are they?

-For instance, people commonly report to us that they have been told by a Chiropractor that they have a ‘Slipped Disc’ which was ‘put back in’ by the Chiropractor.
-In reality our body is more complex than that, and there is no such thing as a ‘slipped disc’ which can be manipulated back in to place.
+People commonly report to us that they have been told by a Chiropractor that they have a ‘Slipped Disc’ which was ‘put back in’ by the Chiropractor.
+In reality, our body is far more complex than that, and there is no such thing as a ‘slipped disc’ which can be manipulated ‘back in’ to place.

-A slipped disc is actually a prolapsed disc which means that the central portion of the disc has escaped from the structure of the disc, similar to how jam would escape from the middle of a jammy doughnut if you press the front too often!
+A slipped disc is actually a ‘prolapsed disc’ which means that the central portion of the disc has escaped from the outside structure of the disc, similar to how jam would escape from the middle of a jammy doughnut if you press the front too often.
 How can this be pushed back in?
-Simply: It can’t!
+Simply: It can’t.

 How do you know the treatment will work?

-Many clients have attended Physio-flex following Chiropractor treatments with a fear of movement as they feel their bodies will ‘pop’ out as soon as they bend over.
+Unfortunately, clients have attended Physio-Flex following Chiropractor treatments with a fear of movement as they feel their bodies will ‘pop’ out as soon as they bend over.
 How do you then put on your socks without worrying?
 Clients feel weak in their bodies and become inactive and change how they move and function due to fear!
-This inactivity is what actually worsens people’s symptoms over time!
+This inactivity is what actually makes people’s symptoms WORSE over time!
 Not because you are out of alignment!

-Treatment, even a Chiropractor treatment, can certainly alter the stiffness of our joints or the way our muscles pull our bodies ‘out of alignment’ but our bodies will revert to their ‘comfortable position’ unless you make the changes needed after treatment by strengthening muscles and ligaments.
-This is the beauty of Physiotherapy treatment – we treat the ISSUE and don’t have a pre-determined diagnosis.
-We then treat your issue with the correct procedure and give you help and advice on all the things you need to do.
-We set care plans to your level on a NEEDS basis rather than sign up for treatments in advance which you may not need.
+Treatment, using manipulation only, whether from a Physiotherapist or Chiropractor, can certainly help with pain, alter the stiffness of our joints or the way our muscles pull our bodies ‘out of alignment’.
+Our bodies, however, will revert to their ‘comfortable position’ and the pain may return, unless you make the changes needed after treatment by strengthening muscles and making changes to your posture and lifestyle.
+This is the beauty of Physiotherapy treatment – we treat the pain AND the underlying ISSUE and don’t have a pre-determined diagnosis.
+We then treat your issue with the correct procedure and give you help and advice on all the things you need to do to stay better.